zyocum/newshowrss/README.md

 For example, notifications can be posted to the Notification Center on OS X by using `terminal-notifier`:

     notifier = /usr/bin/terminal-notifier -title ShowRSS -message

+If you prefer Growl, you can set the command to use `growlnotify`:

+    notifier = /usr/local/bin/growlnotify --title Adding item from ShowRSS --appIcon /Applications/Transmission.app --message

-showrss is available under the MIT license.
+`newshowrss` is available under the MIT license.
 See the LICENSE file for more info.